wehappit/nsequence/README.md

 The reminder system can be conceptualized as a mathematical sequence, where each term represents a distinct instance of the scheduled event reminder.

-Consider an event that needs to be reminded every ff hours starting from a specific date dd; this scheduling pattern can be mathematically modelled and managed using the NSequence library.
-In this context, the func parameter of NSequence is instrumental in defining the mathematical relationship between the sequence terms (each reminder instance) and their occurrences in time.
+Consider an event requiring reminders every `F` hours starting from a date `D`.

-To illustrate, if an event is to be reminded every ff hours starting from a date dd, the reminder function could be expressed as R(n)=d+nfR(n)=d+nf, where nn is the nn-th term of the sequence (or the nn-th reminder instance), dd is the starting point (initial date and time), and ff is the frequency in hours.
-This function effectively calculates the date and time for each subsequent reminder based on its position in the sequence.
+Using the NSequence library, this pattern can be succinctly modeled with the func parameter, which establishes a direct mathematical relationship between each reminder instance and its timing.
+Specifically, the reminder function is defined as `R(x) = D + F*x`, where `x` represents the sequence's term or the reminder instance number.
+This formula efficiently computes the date and time for each reminder, ensuring precise scheduling based on its sequence position.

 ## Key Features